There are many tools and exercises you can use for weight loss. Kettlebells are a piece of workout equipment that can help you with this.

 The way cardio and HIIT help you lose weight is slightly different from how more muscle helps you lose weight.
 One or the other can be better depending on the situation.

-Weight lifting helps you burn more calories by increasing muscle mass.
-How much you weigh is an important factor of how many calories you burn each day.
-That’s how many weight loss plateaus happen, you lose some weight and you start burning less calories with the same habits.
+That’s how many weight loss plateaus happen, you lose some weight and you start burning fewer calories with the same habits.

 Cardio and HIIT